 I’m not a Grinch.
 I completely understand the narrative magic of Santa Claus.
 I recall the excitement, the general wonderment of a tree overlooking beautifully wrapped gifts.
 It’s an innocent, meaningful image, and I’m not advocating that it be taken away from anyone.
-As functioning consumers, we buy what we need when we need it.
-And if we don’t need something, we’re better off without it.
 (In fact, it’s a shame more kids don’t get to experience these things by default.)
 I’d even say there’s some parenting merit to framing gift-getting as a rare, special occasion; not something you’re entitled to year-round.
 Pegging gifts to a specific reason or occasion makes for healthier, less entitled kids, in my opinion.

 There’s nothing particularly virtuous about adults exchanging gifts, however—generosity forced, formulaic, and chronologically predictable is not really generosity at all, it’s standard practice.
 It’s paying a kind of annual due.